 Current Grid Conditions

-SPP will use the Grid Notice email exploder list to announce changing grid conditions in our footprint, including weather and resource alerts, conservative operations and energy emergency alerts.
+SPP will use the Grid Notice email exploder list to announce changing grid conditions in our footprint, including weather, resource and conservative operations advisories and energy emergency alerts.

 To subscribe to receive these updates: